jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 postProhibitedPolicy bob policy1 "[image_c2,k5]"
 ```

-Alice adopts Bob's policy by endorsing Bob as a trusted policy source.
+Alice could also explicitly  adopt Bob's configuration set by endorsing Bob as a trusted policy source.
 Note that
-here it uses SAFE's *direct linking* to incorporate the desired policy into this
+here it uses SAFE's *direct linking* to incorporate the desired configuration set into this
 endorsement of trusted endorser.
 This linking structure prunes the inference context at authorization time
 and can dramatically reduce resource consumption (e.g., memory footprint),
 and delay of property proving on the authorizer.